Access to Higher Education

 Do you dream of a career change or going to university?

 The Access to HE Diploma is accepted as an entry qualification by universities throughout England, Wales and Scotland.
-Access to HE Diplomas at East Durham College are validated and certificated by awarding body One Awards.
+Access to HE Diplomas at East Durham College are validated and certificated by awarding body Ascentis.

 Level 3 Access to HE Diploma

-At the Peterlee Campus the Level 3 Access to HE Diploma is available on a day or evening basis and a number of career pathways are available: Educations Studies, Health, Humanities/Social Sciences and Science.
+At the Peterlee Campus the Level 3 Access to HE Diploma is available on an evening basis and a number of career pathways are available, including Science, Humanities, Education Professions, Nursing and Midwifery and Health Care Professions.

 Timetabling on Access courses allows students to attend on a flexible basis to fit around work and family commitments.
 Our evening classes usually run on Tuesdays and Thursdays.